jwodder/check-wheel-contents/README.rst

 W010 — Toplevel library directory contains no Python modules
 ------------------------------------------------------------
-This check fails if a directory tree rooted at the root of the purelib or platlib section of the wheel contains no Python modules.
+This check fails if a directory tree rooted at the root of the purelib or platlib section of the wheel contains no Python modules.  ``*-stubs`` directories are excluded from this check.

 ..